iexcloud/docs/source/interacting-with-your-data/apperate-api-basics.md

 Apperate's APIs are based on [REST](https://en.wikipedia.org/wiki/Representational_state_transfer), have resource-oriented URLs, and return JSON-encoded responses and standard HTTP response codes.

-The [API Reference](https://iexcloud.io/docs/) (<https://iexcloud.io/docs/>) site provides the reference documentation and a Getting Started guide.
+The [Apperate API Reference](https://iexcloud.io/docs/) (<https://iexcloud.io/docs/>) site provides the reference documentation and a Getting Started guide.

 Here's a screenshot of the [Getting Started](https://iexcloud.io/docs/getting-started) guide and the API Reference navigation: